AllThingsLemon/lemonchain-docs/docs/Roles/Validator/create-validator.md

 ### Fund your validator wallet

 The next step is to fund your validator wallet with enough LEMX to become a validator.
-That means you need to have at least 350,000 LEMX in the wallet you just created (send a little more to cover transaction fees).
+That means you need to have at least 250 LEMX, or the current minimum, in the wallet you just created (send a little more to cover transaction fees).

 Make sure you wait for your node to be fully synced, otherwise your LEMX will not show up in your wallet!